Italy hikes debt targets, says can focus on growth

 "Credibility is very costly to acquire but it can be lost very rapidly," he said.
 "It would be disastrous to lose this capital today."

-Nonetheless, the slides said there was no room to reform labour taxes, offer fiscal incentives for employers that hire permanent workers and invest more in education and research.
+Nonetheless, the slides said there was now room to reform labour taxes, offer fiscal incentives for employers that hire permanent workers and invest more in education and research.

 All Italy's main political forces say they want to change course from the austerity imposed by Monti.